-Here at the Aquarium, we feel very strongly about protecting the people and places (and animals!) we love, which is why talk about climate change.
+Here at the Aquarium, we feel very strongly about protecting the people and places (and animals!) we love, which is why we talk about climate change.

-If you participated in our Dream City LEGO brick activity at a local farmers market or festival, you probably heard us say that our city’s future is connected to the oceans and climate.
+If you participated in our Dream City LEGO® brick activity at a local farmers market or festival, you probably heard us say that our city’s future is connected to the oceans and climate.

 We know that a heart must be monitored and cared for to ensure overall health and functioning and the best care is preventative care.
 If we think about the ocean as the heart of the climate, we can see the importance of taking preventative care to prevent further damage to it.
-And that’s why we’re rethinking our use of fossil fuels for energy.
+That’s why we’re rethinking our use of fossil fuels for energy.

 Fortunately, there are lots of strategies that help us reduce our fossil fuels.